prahladyeri/prahladyeri.github.io/_posts/2013-11-26-how-to-generate-pdf-in-python-for-google-app-engine.md

 ---
 layout: post
-title: "How to Generate PDFs in Python for Google App Engine"
+title: How to Generate PDFs in Python for Google App Engine
 tags: google-app-engine python how-to
 ---